Office of Research Oversight

 o Privacy Officer, Information System Security Officer, and OI&T Area Manager

 • ORO on-site activities will typically involve, if and as applicable:

-o Entrance briefing with VHA facility leadership
+o Entrance briefing with VHA facility leadership (only at MCD request)

 o Walk-through of animal facilities and research laboratories with possible ad hoc interviews of Principal Investigators (PIs) and study personnel